signebedi/gptty/README.md

 ![json example](assets/json_example.png)

+#### Quiet

+By adding the `--quiet` tag at the end of your query commands, the application will skip providing any text to stdout, but will still write responses to the `output_file` designated in the application config file.

 ## Context

 Tagging text for context when using the `chat` and `query` subcommands in this app can help improve the accuracy of the generated responses.
 Here's how the app handles context with the `chat` subcommand: